Recurrent Equilibrium Networks: Flexible Dynamic Models with Guaranteed Stability and Robustness

-Beyond stability, model \textit{robustness} can be \RW{characterized} in terms of sensitivity to small perturbations in the input.
+Model \textit{robustness} can be characterized in terms of sensitivity to small perturbations in the input.
 It has recently been shown that recurrent neural network models can be extremely fragile \cite{cheng2020seq2sick}, i.e. small changes to the input produce dramatic changes in the output.

-Formally, sensitivity and robustness can be quantified via \textit{Lipschitz bounds} on the input-output mapping defined by the model, e.g. incremental $\ell_2$ gain bounds and related properties such as incremental passivity, which have a long history in systems analysis \cite{Desoer:1975}.
+Formally, sensitivity and robustness can be quantified via \textit{Lipschitz bounds} on the input-output mapping associated with the model.
 In machine learning, Lipschitz constants are used in the proofs of generalization bounds \cite{Bartlett:2017}, analysis of expressiveness \cite{Zhou:2019} and guarantees of robustness to adversarial attacks \cite{Huster:2018,Qian:2019}.
-There is also ample empirical evidence to suggest that Lipschitz regularity (and model stability, where applicable) improves generalization in machine learning \cite{gouk2021regularisation}, system identification \cite{revay2020contracting}.
+There is also ample empirical evidence to suggest that Lipschitz regularity (and model stability, where applicable) improves generalization in machine learning \cite{gouk2021regularisation} and system identification \cite{revay2020contracting}.
 In reinforcement learning \cite{suttonReinforcementLearningIntroduction2018}, it has recently been found that the Lipschitz constant of policies has a strong effect on their robustness to adversarial attack \cite{russoOptimalAttacksReinforcement2019a}.
 In \cite{kawanoDesignPrivacyPreservingDynamic2020} it was shown that privacy preservation in dynamic feedback policies can be represented as an $\ell^2$ Lipschitz bound.